 He reads the Restaurant Award and can see that the definition of ‘restaurant industry’ includes cafés.
 Gerard is confident his business is covered by the Restaurant Award.

 Award rates generally change every year and the Fair Work Commission may vary an award at any time.
 Subscribe to our email updates to keep informed about significant changes that affect you.

-If you are still unable to work out which award applies you can contact us for further assistance.
+If you're still unable to work out which award applies you can call us to speak to a helpful adviser.

 If you are a member of an employer association you can also seek assistance from them directly.

 Our Employer Advisory Service (EAS) gives eligible small businesses free tailored written advice on pay and entitlement issues.

 The service assists employers in understanding and complying with pay and entitlement obligations under awards and the Fair Work Act.